ES3: Achieving Airtightness, Why and How: The need for joined up thinking for joined up building! - Online

 The current fractured approach to building must be changed to a systems-based approach to building, in a similar manner to Passivhaus building principles and the quality standards, which are often observed on low energy or Passivhaus projects in the UK and Germany.

-- Presentation by Fintan Wallace outlining why airtightness is now recognised as a key element in realising higher performance more durable healthy buildings.
+- Presentation by Neil Turner outlining why airtightness is now recognised as a key element in realising higher performance, more durable, healthy buildings.

-- Case Study by Niall Crosson on the building of his new home in Ireland to Passivhaus levels of performance.
+- Case Study by Joe Fitzgerald on the building of a new home in Ireland to Passivhaus levels of performance.

 More about the Case Study

+Joe will present a case study on colleague Niall's home.
 After almost 2 decades providing technical guidance with Ecological Building Systems, Niall finally had the opportunity to build his own family home in Cavan, Ireland.
 Using natural thermal insulation materials and a range of airtightness solutions Niall aimed to achieve Passivhaus levels of performance and certification, while at the same time accommodate a design which was “acceptable” to all his family.
 This meant, adjustments and amendments to what was initially a relatively simple design, to more intricate details to meet the demanding airtightness, insulation and ventilation requirements of Passivhaus.
-Niall will outline how airtightness was delivered on his new home from design concept to completion and key lessons learnt along the journey.
+Joe will outline how airtightness was delivered on this new home from design concept to completion and key lessons learnt along the journey.

-This seminar is past of a series of 3 events on IWI, Roofs Walls & Floors, and Achieving airtighness.
-"A fabric first approach to healthier more energy efficient new and existing buildings."
+This seminar is part of a series of 3 events on "A fabric first approach to healthier more energy efficient new and existing buildings" and includes:

 Each event can be attended as a stand alone course, or if attending the whole series they will complement each other.